Lily-B/behat_tests/README.md

 ------------

 Requirements:
-Composer installed globally (see https://getcomposer.org) php ()
+php and Composer installed globally (see https://getcomposer.org)
-To execute behat tests you need Composer installed globally; :

 To prepare test environment run from bash:

 composer install